-Learning how to work from home can be a difficult transition for anyone to make without the right tools.
+Discovering the best work from home 'must haves' can be a difficult transition for anyone who is used to working in the office.
 What used to be a walk to a colleague’s office now is an instant chat or video call.
-In-person training seminars are now digital courses with webinars.
-But you don’t have to be scared of these changes—we encourage you to embrace them!
+In-person training seminars are now online training courses with webinars thrown in.

-After deciding how your role can go remote, you’ll need to get the right hardware and remote work software.
-If you're still trying to decide, check out our article on working remotely that can help you get online.
+After deciding how you can transition into holding a remote work from home job, you’ll need to get the right hardware and remote work software.
+If you're still trying to decide, check out our article about What Does Working Remotely Mean In 2021?

-If you’re looking for a great, daily workhorse, the MacBook Pro 13inch model is our top pick.
+Looking for the best laptop for remote work?
+If you’re looking for a great, daily workhorse, the MacBook Pro 13inch model is our top pick!
 It has all of the bells and whistles of higher-end laptops with the battery and performance to back it up.
 These are especially solid laptops for design or developer heavy tasks that need a little more oomph.

-If Apple’s OS isn’t your thing or you like having touch capability, our Marketing Content Specialist loves the HP Spectre 360 13t model.
+If Apple’s OS isn’t your thing or you like having touch capability, our Marketing Content Specialist will tell you the best laptop for working from home is the HP Spectre 360 13t model.
 It comes with great specs on even base models and still boasts high-end performance.
 Being able to swap between tablet and laptop on the fly comes in handy for notes and collaborative projects.

-Lastly, if you just need something to do word processing and web browsing, Chromebooks like the Pixelbook Go are up to the task.
-Coming in at the lower end of any budget, Google’s Chromebooks are fastly becoming a great entry-level computer.
+Lastly, if you just need something to do word processing and web browsing, Chrome books like the Pixelbook Go are up to the task.
+Coming in at the lower end of any budget, Google’s Chrome books are vastly becoming a great entry-level computer.
 And you have the benefit of utilizing the Android app store to boost productivity with a host of remote work tools.

 Our best bang for your buck recommendation is MPOW which can be found on Amazon.
 With high marks from our own team and customer reviews, you’ll be able to step up your sound game.

 If you’re looking to elevate just your laptop at home, then a stand like this one by Rain Design is perfect.
 It’s sturdy and will help you keep your posture in check.
-Laptop stands are a great way to elevate your writing area as well when a standing desk is not an option for your space.
+Laptop stands are a great way to elevate your writing area as well when a standing desk is not an option for your space and you end up working on the kitchen table.

-Lastly, here’s a quick list of desk accessories our team can’t go without:
+Lastly, here’s a quick list of desk accessories and home office essentials our team can’t go without:

 - Post It notes (with colors to match specific tasks).